Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/instances/_index.md

 ![Flow chart for instantiation](instantiate-for-an-instance-owner.png "Instantiate for instance owner")

-A multipart formdata should contain the instance json document and the data element files of the instance.
+A multipart/formdata should contain the instance json document and the data element files of the instance.
 The first part should be *instance* which contains the json template to create an instance from.

 The subsequent parts must have a name that correspond to the element types defined in application metadata.
 They may have a filename.
 Hence the *model1* and *certificate* names correspond to data types defined in the application metadata.
-If more data elements are needed they must be defined in the application metadata.
+If additional data elements are required they must be defined in the application metadata.

 ```http {linenos=false,hl_lines=[5,10,15]}
 Content-Type: multipart/form-data; boundary="abcdefg"